Central limit theorems for random multiplicative functions

 We thank Adam Harper for helpful discussions and comments on an earlier version of the paper.
 We are also grateful to Louis Gaudet for raising a question during the second author's graduate student seminar at AIM, which led us to Corollary~\ref{thm: sum of two squares}.
+Thanks are also due to the referee for a careful reading.
 K.S. is partially supported through a grant from the National Science Foundation, and a Simons Investigator Grant from the Simons Foundation.
 M.W.X. is partially supported by the Cuthbert C. Hurd Graduate Fellowship in the Mathematical Sciences, Stanford.

-\section{McLeish's Martingale Central limit theorem}
+\section{McLeish's martingale central limit theorem}